mez/mez.github.com/_posts/2017-07-21-homographynet-deep-image-homography-estimation.md

 There you go, the question you just asked is what a Homography tries to answer.
 Homography is an isomorphism of perspectives.
 A 2D homography between `A` and `B` would give you the projection transformation between the two images!
 It is a 3x3 matrix that descibes the affine transformation.
 Entire books are written on these concepts, but hopefully we now have the general idea to continue.

 ### _NOTE_
-There are some constraints about a homography I have not mention such as:
+There are some constraints about a homography I have not mentioned such as:

 1. Usually both images are taken from the same camera.
 2. Both images should be viewing the same plane.